dijasila/GPAW/doc/summerschools/summerschool22/magnetism/magnetism.rst

 Part 3: Find new magnetic monolayers with high critical temperatures
 ====================================================================

-:download:`magnetism3.ipynb`

-In this last part you will search the database and pick one material you expect to have a large critical temperature.
-The total energy mapping analysis is carried out to obtain exchange coupling parameters and a first principles estimate of the critical temperature.
-The guidelines for the analysis is found in the notebook ``magnetism3.ipynb``.
+In this last part of the project, you will try to find new magnetic monolayers that can preserve a magnetic ordering at elevated temperatures.
+Using the notebook
+:download:`magnetism3.ipynb`,
+you will:

+1) Search through a database of monolayers to pick a material you might expect to have a high critical temperature
+2) Carry out a total energy mapping analysis to obtain exchange coupling and anisotropy parameters
+3) Calculate a first principles estimate of the critical temperature

+You are welcome to repeat this procedure for as many monolayers as you like.

 .. |CrI3| replace:: CrI\ :sub:`3`